 Cultural traits and mushroom cults migrated from Asia to Western countries with American and Mexican migrants.
 However, during the European conquest, clergy attempted to suppress the use of mushrooms in ceremonial rites and religious practices to convert users to Christianity.
 Those who resisted the conquest were driven underground and continued to practice mushroom ceremonies.
 Psilocybin mushrooms are still held in great reverence by native Mexicans, who still use the mushrooms in their holy ceremonies.

 Psilocybin mushrooms are illegal to use and sell in most countries, including the United States, the United Kingdom, Mexico, the Netherlands, Finland, and Belgium.
 Psilocybin mushrooms are classified as Schedule I drugs by the United States, which means the mushrooms have a high potential for drug abuse.
 It is recommended that anyone who has abused the drug undergoes mushrooms addiction treatment.
 Mushrooms are also not regulated by UN treaties or the Food and Drug Administration.
 Although there has been renewed interest regarding the potential psychological and medical benefits of psilocybin mushrooms, they are still not accepted for medical use, as they lack accepted safety usage and regulations.
-If you or a person you know is thinking of using psilocybin mushrooms for illicit purposes, you should call 1-800-928-9139 first.
+If you or a person you know is thinking of using psilocybin mushrooms for illicit purposes, you should call 1-888-287-0471 Who Answers? first.
 This is a free helpline that can offer you professional information about psilocybin mushrooms tolerance and dependence and how to recover from addiction.

 Availability and Usage